-The focaccia is a great option to take on a picnic now that the weather has changed, or to use in packed lunches as it packs really well.
-I froze half of my focaccia squares and then allowed them to thaw.
+The focaccia is a great option to take on a picnic, or to use in packed lunches as it packs really well.
+I froze half of my focaccia squares and then allowed them to thaw before serving.
 I then wrapped them in foil and warmed them in a preheated oven for ten minutes and they tasted freshly made.

 - 5 Cups All-purpose Unbleached Flour